siinlab/darija-chatbot/README.md

 1. Clone the repository
 2. Install [DVC](https://dvc.org/doc/install) and set it up.
 3. Optionally, request the storage credentials from the project owner, set the storage credentials using this command: `dvc remote modify --local bunny password <api-key>` and pull the data using `dvc pull`.
+4. Ensure that you're using Python 3.10 or later.
+5. Install the required packages using `pip install -r requirements.txt`.

 ## License